 Notes

 In a box, you will probably get one complete regular set and two complete sets of the prism chases.
 In fact, you will probably have your prisms completed long before you see all the regulars.
-The prisms do come in order in the box - it's not numeric, but the same pattern repeats.
+The prisms do come in order in the box - it's not numeric, but the same pattern repeats through the packs.
 (Don't ask me what it is, as I didn't write it down!)

 Scans